peer-open-source/xara-docs/source/user/manual/model/elements/bearing/3197-ElastomericBoucWenBearing.md

-# Bouc-Wen Bearing
+# Elastomeric Bouc-Wen Bearing (AS2006)

-This command is used to construct an elastomericBearing element object, which is defined by two nodes.
 The element can have zero length or the appropriate bearing height.
 The bearing has unidirectional (2D) or coupled (3D) plasticity properties for the shear deformations, and force-deformation behaviors defined by UniaxialMaterials in the remaining two (2D) or four (3D) directions.
 By default (`sDratio` = $0.5$) $P-\Delta$ moments are equally distributed to the two end-nodes.
 To avoid the introduction of artificial viscous damping in the isolation system